Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

 Finally, we configure the nozzle layout, with three arguments.

     - The ``style`` parameter directly accepts the ``COLUMN`` constant, since we imported it at the top of the protocol.
-    - The ``start`` parameter accepts a nozzle name, representing the back-left nozzle in the layout, as a string. ``"A12"`` tells the pipette to use its rightmost column of nozzles for pipetting.
+    - The ``start`` parameter accepts a nozzle name, representing the primary nozzle in the layout, as a string. ``"A12"`` tells the pipette to use its rightmost column of nozzles for pipetting.
     - The ``tip_racks`` parameter tells the pipette which racks to use for tip tracking, just like :ref:`adding tip racks <pipette-tip-racks>` when loading a pipette.

 In this configuration, pipetting actions will use a single column::